Skip to content

 Overwrites the `do_activity` method in the parent class `User`

-When invoking `do_activity` on a teacher object, this method is executed
+When calling `do_activity` on a teacher object, this method is executed instead of the parent class method

 '''